 You can’t have everyone having any weapon they want!
 People would just nuke each other!

-Naturally, most people are disturbed by the idea that anyone can have any weapon he wants – does that mean that my neighbor can build a nuke in his basement?
+Naturally, most people are disturbed by the idea that anyone can have any weapon he wants – does that mean that my neighbour can build a nuke in his basement?

 Here’s an example: I buy a tract of land and build a community on it.
 I then only lease the houses to people who are willing to sign a contract that they will not build nukes in their basement.
 (This could extend to any sort of weapon ownership, and is an extension of standard condo agreements.)
 Presto, I have a completely voluntary society with no nukes in the basement – or no handguns at all if I choose.
 No need for a government, policemen or the NRA.
 This way, everyone gets to live with the social rules they want – and the most efficient societies will flourish, just as companies in the free market do now.
 There is absolutely no reason why social rules should not be subject to the same market forces as everything else in the economy – everyone benefits through a multiplicity of choice and the principles of efficiency!